All Episodes

 Okay, well, it's sort of about one of my friends here.

-And um one time uh I was having him introduced to my dad, and you know, they were talking, and then he turns to me and says, Oh, where's Catherine, our mutual friend?
+And one time I was having him introduced to my dad, and they were talking, and then he turns to me and says, oh, where's Catherine, our mutual friend?

 And he pulls out his iPhone from his pocket.

-If he was in any if he was in any uh society pre-existing in human history, he would have been doing back breaking work on the farm all his life.
+If he was in any society pre-existing in human history, he would have been doing back-breaking work on the farm all his life.

-He would he would be standing behind an ox all day, uh getting the full Cameron Diaz as he's going up and down plowing all day long.
+He would be standing behind an ox all day, getting the full camera and Diaz as he's going up and down plowing all day long.

-The only kind there's only one kind of society that enables a twenty-two-year-old to lounge around all day having big thoughts about how evil progress is and iPhoning it to his pals, and that is a very narrow, privileged kind of Western society.
+Only one kind of society that enables a 22-year-old to lounge around all day having big thoughts about how evil progress is and iphoning it to his pals, and that is a very narrow, privileged kind of Western society.

 Your pal is in some big fluffy cocoon and doesn't even know it.